top of page

 Clear differences could be seen when comparing the benthonic composition of coral reefs between Panama continental islands and Costa rica's pelagic Coco island.
 As well as a substantial difference between completness among sampled locations.

-Novel specific primers for Pocillopora spp. of the Panama TEP
+Novel PCR assay for Pocillopora spp. of the Panama TEP

-Specific novel primers for a internal highly variable fragment of the mitochondrial ORF, standard marker gene for the taxonomic identification of Pocillopora spp., were design and tested.
-Results corresponded with barcoding results and identify two Pocillopora species in the Panama TEP.
+Specific novel primers for a highly variable fragment of the mitochondrial ORF, (the standard marker gene for the taxonomic identification of Pocillopora spp.) were design and tested.
+Results corresponded with barcoding results and identify two Pocillopora clades in the Panama TEP.

 Additionally, the environmental DNA approach with this primers generated a first sketch of the distribution of these species in panamanian pacific coral reefs.